Homophones, Homonyms, and Homographs

 The root homo means “the same.”
 For all of these words something is the same — the spelling or the pronunciation.

 - Homonyms are spelled alike.
-Same name.
-Name = nym.
+Homo means “the same” and nym means “name.”
+Homonym means “same name.”
 Like the words “same” and “name” they also sound alike.

 - Homographs look alike (same spelling).
 Like graphs, they are visual.
-With the prefix homo, they are visually the same.
+With the prefix homo, they look the same.

 Easy enough?
 Sure it is!

 Do you have your own tricks for remembering homophones, homonyms, and homographs?
-Do you find any of them especially confusing?
+Do you find any of these words especially confusing?
 Share your tips, ideas, and questions in the comments.